Updated on 07 August 2020

 Significant improvements have been made to the Direct Provision system in recent years including access to the services of the Ombudsman and the Ombudsman for Children; agreed National Standards for accommodation providers; the introduction of labour market access; and the continued roll-out of self-catering facilities for residents (now available to more than half of all residents).
 An Interdepartmental Group chaired by a senior official of the Department of Justice and Equality, was established in 2019 to ensure that all Departments are proactively delivering on their responsibilities in relation to these matters.
 This group reviewed the management of services for applicants for international protection and considered further short-to-medium term options which could be implemented to improve the system.
 Its report has been finalised and is ready to be submitted to a new Government.

-In the announcement last Friday (5 June), Ministers Flanagan and Stanton also indicated that the Department of Justice and Equality will undertake a review of its actions in the early stages of the pandemic in order to derive lessons to inform actions in any subsequent phases of the disease.
+In the announcement on 5 June, Ministers Flanagan and Stanton also indicated that the Department of Justice and Equality will undertake a review of its actions in the early stages of the pandemic in order to derive lessons to inform actions in any subsequent phases of the disease.
 This will include opening new centres such as the one in Cahersiveen.
 To ensure it is done as quickly as possible, this review will be conducted internally with HSE input/involvement.
 External expert input will be sought on it when it is near completion.

 Irish Prison Service